Hasan ibn Ali: Desertions

-The Kufan vanguard arrived in Maskin and found Mu'awiya camped there.
+The Kufan vanguard arrived in Maskin and found Mu'awiya I camped there.
 Through a representative, he urged them not to commence hostilities until he concluded his peace talks with Hasan.
 This was likely a false claim.
-The Kufans, however, insulted Mu'awiya's envoy and sent him back.
-Mu'awiya then sent the envoy to visit Ubayd Allah privately, telling him that Hasan had requested a truce and then offering Ubayd Allah a million dirhams to switch sides.
-Ubayd Allah accepted and deserted at night to Mu'awiya, who fulfilled his promise to him.
+The Kufans, however, insulted Mu'awiya I's envoy and sent him back.
+Mu'awiya I then sent the envoy to visit Ubayd Allah privately, telling him that Hasan had requested a truce and then offering Ubayd Allah a million dirhams to switch sides.
+Ubayd Allah accepted and deserted at night to Mu'awiya I, who fulfilled his promise to him.

 The next morning, Qays ibn Sa'd took charge of Hasan's troops as the second-in-command and denounced Ubayd Allah in a sermon.
-Mu'awiya now sent a contingent to force surrender but was pushed back twice.
+Mu'awiya I now sent a contingent to force surrender but was pushed back twice.
 He then offered bribes to Qays in a letter, which he refused.
 As the news of the mutiny against Hasan and the attempt at his life arrived, however, both sides abstained from fighting and awaited further developments.
 Veccia Vaglieri writes that the Iraqis were reluctant to fight and a group deserted every day.
-By one account, 8,000 men out of 12,000 followed Ubayd Allah's example and joined Mu'awiya.
-When Hasan learned about this, al-Ya'qubi writes that he summoned the Iraqi nobles and reproached them for their unreliability and fickle-mindedness, echoing the speeches of Ali after Siffin.
+By one account, 8,000 men out of 12,000 followed Ubayd Allah's example and joined Mu'awiya I. When Hasan learned about this, al-Ya'qubi writes that he summoned the Iraqi nobles and reproached them for their unreliability and fickle-mindedness, echoing the speeches of Ali after Siffin.

-Treaty with Mu'awiya
+Treaty with Mu'awiya I

-Mu'awiya now sent envoys to propose that Hasan abdicate in his favor to spare Muslim blood.
-In return, Mu'awiya was ready to designate Hasan as his successor, grant him safety, and offer him a large financial settlement.
-Hasan accepted the overture in principle and sent his representative(s) to Mu'awiya, who sent them back to Hasan with carte blanche, inviting him to dictate whatever he wanted.
-Hasan wrote that he would surrender the Muslim rule to Mu'awiya if he would comply with the Quran and sunna, his successor would be appointed by a council (shura), the people would remain safe, and Hasan's supporters would receive amnesty.
-His letter was witnessed by two representatives, who carried it to Mu'awiya.
-Hasan thus renounced the caliphate in August 661 after a seven-month reign.
+Mu'awiya I now sent envoys to propose that Hasan abdicate in his favor to spare Muslim blood.
+In return, Mu'awiya I was ready to designate Hasan as his successor, grant him safety, and offer him a large financial settlement.
+Hasan accepted the overture in principle and sent his representative(s) to Mu'awiya I, who sent them back to Hasan with carte blanche, inviting him to dictate whatever he wanted.
+Hasan wrote that he would surrender the Muslim rule to Mu'awiya I if he would comply with the Quran and sunna, his successor would be appointed by a council (shura), the people would remain safe, and Hasan's supporters would receive amnesty.
+His letter was witnessed by two representatives, who carried it to Mu'awiya I. Hasan thus renounced the caliphate in August 661 after a seven-month reign.
+This year is considered by a number of the early Muslim sources as "the year of unity" and is generally regarded as the start of Mu'awiya I's caliphate.